 Now that we know there are four distinct subtypes of medulloblastoma, doctors believe this will lead to treatments that can be designed for each type of tumor, with fewer side effects, and better chances of cure.

-Currently, the first step in treatment is to surgically remove as much of the tumor as possible, followed by radiation therapy to the brain and spinal cord, then chemotherapy.
+Currently, the first step in treatment is to surgically remove as much of the tumor as possible, followed by chemotherapy.

-When patients are younger than 3, doctors try to avoid radiation because it can affect a child’s long-term development.
-Children of this age will begin chemotherapy after surgery, and may receive radiation treatment when they are older.
+For the older child, radiation to the brain and spine often follows surgical resection.
+When patients are younger, doctors try to avoid radiation because it can affect a child’s long-term development.
+Younger children will begin chemotherapy after surgery, and may receive radiation treatment when they are older.

 For children old enough to receive radiation therapy, Cincinnati Children’s is one of only a few pediatric centers in the nation that offers proton beam radiotherapy.
 This is a highly precise type of radiation that goes to the tumor and spares damage to nearby tissues and organs as much as possible.
 Chemotherapy follows the radiation treatment.